How to Maintain RV Batteries for Longevity and Efficiency?

 Can I Use Car Batteries in My RV?

-No. Car batteries (SLI) are designed for short bursts of high current, not deep discharges.
-RV deep-cycle batteries have thicker plates for sustained energy output.
-Using car batteries risks sulfation and premature failure.
+No. Car batteries are designed for short bursts of current, not deep discharges.
+RV deep-cycle batteries are optimized for sustained output and long cycles.

 How Often Should I Equalize Lead-Acid Batteries?